-Some treats are actually too good not to eat.
+Some treats are actually too good not to eat and this addictive Christmas caramel mix is one of them.
 Just ask our blog editor Kristin.
 After her first batch of Christmas caramel mix vanished, she had to resort to hiding her now signature holiday sweet from hungry hands.

 Kristin first tasted this gooey, caramel-coated creation about five years back, when a co-worker brought it to the office.
 She knew right away that this mix was something that her family would love, so she asked for the recipe, and brought it home.